Chance-Constrained Set Multicover Problem: Deterministic Reformulations and Solution Approaches

 where $h_\ell(x) =\sum_{\substack{S \subseteq [n]\\ |S| = \ell}} \mathbb{P}\left[A_S(x)\right] = \sum_{\substack{S \subseteq [n]\\ |S| = \ell}}\prod_{j \in S} x_j p_j, ~~ \ell = k, \ldots, n.$ \end{lem}

-Thus, based on Lemma \ref{lem: 1}, the probabilistic covering set $X$ can be reformulated into the following deterministic 0-1 nonlinear set \begin{rem}[Relationship to the Poisson binomial distribution] If we define $Z := \sum_{j = 1}^n \tilde{a}_j x_j$, then $Z$ is a random variable that follows Poisson binomial distribution with a collection of n independent yes/no experiments with different success probabilities $x_1p_1, x_2p_2,\ldots,x_n p_n$.
+Thus, based on Lemma \ref{lem: 1}, the probabilistic covering set $X$ can be reformulated into the following deterministic 0-1 nonlinear set

+\begin{rem}[Relationship to the Poisson binomial distribution] If we define $Z := \sum_{j = 1}^n \tilde{a}_j x_j$, then $Z$ is a random variable that follows Poisson binomial distribution with a collection of n independent yes/no experiments with different success probabilities $x_1p_1, x_2p_2,\ldots,x_n p_n$.
 Actually, from the proof of Lemma \ref{lem: 1}, we can obtain an explicit expression for its probability mass function. \end{rem} \begin{rem}[The probability of the complement of the covering event] From the proof of Lemma \ref{lem: 1}, we can also obtain the probability

-In Section \ref{sec: OA}, we will explore some lower and upper bounds for this probability and present a outer-approximation algorithm that utilizes these findings. \end{rem} For more references about the inclusion–exclusion principle and combinatorial identities, we refer the reader to Section \ref{sec-apx: i-e} of the appendix and \citep{Stanley_2011,prudnikov1998series}.
+In Section \ref{sec: OA}, we will explore some lower and upper bounds for this probability and present an outer-approximation algorithm that utilizes these findings. \end{rem}